-- Does drug use affect life insurance?
+- Does medication affect life insurance?

 - Can I get life insurance if I’ve been to rehab?